 Field Guide to Common Insect Pests of Urban Trees in the Northeast

 Examination and use of many other manuals, particularly those of Forestry Canada, helped us to develop this field guide.
-Photographs were taken by E. Bradford Walker and Ron Kelley.
-Barbara Burns, Ron Kelley, Steve Sinclair, Brent Teillon, Jim Boone, and John Grehan, Tess Greaves, and Luke Curtis reviewed early drafts and provided valuable comments and suggestions.
+Photographs were taken by E. Bradford Walker, Ron Kelley and Kathy Decker.
+In 2002, Jessica J. Rykken was instrumental in preparing additions to the 1996 version of the guide.
+Barbara Burns, Ron Kelley, Steve Sinclair, Brent Teillon, Jim Boone, John Grehan, Tess Greaves, and Luke Curtis reviewed early drafts and provided valuable comments and suggestions.
 Richard Dearborn (Maine Forest Service Insect and Disease Laboratory) and Bob Childs (Coordinator, Urban Forestry Diagnostic Laboratory, University of Massachusetts) helped with the technical content of the guide.
 We are grateful to Ginger Anderson and Brian MacDonald (FPR Conservation Education) for suggestions and assistance in the preparation of this publication for printing.
 Special thanks go to Brenda Greika (State of Vermont Graphic Center) for design skills and fine attention to detail and to Peter Holm (Black Lab) for excellent prepress services.
 The support of Amy Snyder, USFS, Forest Health Protection, is gratefully acknowledged.

 Funding for publication of this field guide was provided by the United States Forest Service, State and Private Forestry, Northeastern Area.

 Printing was funded in part by the Vermont Association of Professional Horticulturist.

 Keeping trees healthy in urban settings is often a challenging task.
 Urban surroundings, with compacted or disturbed soils, limited growing space, air pollution, and human pressures are very hard on trees.